ansys/pyansys-geometry/README.rst

     Before contributing to the project, ensure that you are thoroughly familiar with the `PyAnsys Developer's Guide`_.

-To install PyGeometry in developer mode, perform these steps:
+To install PyAnsys Geometry in developer mode, perform these steps:

 #.
 Clone the ``pygeometry`` repository: